Columbia Fireflies Game Notes at Charleston

 ---

+ANEMIC OFFENSE: The Fireflies offense has hit a brick wall in its last stretch of games.
+Dating back to June 3, the Columbia bats have been held to two hits or less in five of seven contests.
+The team has been shutout three times in that stretch, and they won the two remaining games 5-2 and 5-3.

-SCHMIDT'S STRIKEOUTS: Matt Schmidt is going through a tough stretch at the plate, the first baseman is in an 0-23 skid and has 13 strikeouts in his last 13 at-bats dating back to May 29 vs Augusta.
+SCHMIDT'S STRIKEOUTS: Matt Schmidt is going through a tough stretch at the plate, the first baseman is in an 0-26 skid and prior to the first inning of Friday's game, had 13 strikeouts in his last 13 at-bats dating back to May 29 vs Augusta.
+He ended the streak with a popout.

 EVERYONE WANTS TO BE APART OF A TURNAROUND: After giving up a run in two innings of relief work at Augusta May 8, it looked like righty Nathan Webb would have another season similar to his previous four years in Minor League Baseball.
 The Missouri-native has a 5.86 career ERA.
-Since then, the righty has spun nine scoreless innings and has fanned 19 batters while allowing only three hits.
-His opposing batting average has dropped from .231 to .159 and his season WHIP is now an incredible 1.00.
+Since then, the righty has spun 10 scoreless innings and has fanned 20 batters while allowing only three hits.
+His opposing batting average has dropped from .231 to .149 and his season WHIP is now an incredible 0.93.

 • Discuss this story on the Low-A East League message board...